 The Trustees of the charity are the elected Members of Council.

-Day to day responsibility for the running of the organisation is in the hands of the Leader, Peter Macdonald, and a small staff team based in Glasgow, on Iona, and at Camas.
+Day to day responsibility for the running of the organisation is in the hands of the Leader, Michael Marten, and a small staff team based in Glasgow, on Iona, and at Camas.

 To find out more about the work undertaken by the organisation, please look at our Resources and our Island Centres.